Seminar Series

 - Wednesday, 12 Oct 2022, at 16:00, Nils Wedi, ECMWF

-Title: Destination Earth – Digital Twins of the Earth System
+Title: Destination Earth – digital twins of the Earth system

 Abstract: This talk will describe advances in the field of numerical weather prediction (NWP) and climate, culminating in the ongoing efforts to create digital replicas of the Earth system implemented by the European Commission’s Destination Earth initiative.
 Digital Twins of Earth encapsulate both the latest science and technology advances to provide near-real time information on extremes and climate change adaptation in a wider digital environment, where users can interact, modify and ultimately create their own tailored information.